aimee-mcneil-melville/ToDo-Full-Stack/README.md

 }
 ```

 As you can see from the `tests` directory, we have tests for `types` and `functions`.
 The tests in these folders map to the `types.js` and `functions.js` files in the root folder.
-To complete this challenge, you will write the functions and export them from either `types.js` or `functions.js` depending on the test you're making pass.
+To complete this challenge, you will first write functions and export them from `types.js` to pass the tests in the `tests/types` folder.
+Then you will write and export functions in `functions.js` to pass the tests from `tests/functions`.

 ## Common functions for arrays